densen2014/ZXingBlazor/README.md

 v1.1.1
 - Add parameters: screen recording decoding
 - Add parameters: use zxing built-in video stream opening method, default false
+- ZXingOptions adds new version of video stream parameters
+   a.
+Quality image quality, default is 0.9
+   a.
+Width image width, default is 640
+   a.
+Height image height, default is 480

 2023.11.14
 v1.0.11
 - Add hints options in ZXingOptions